Kitchen Ready Betty

 with peppers, seasoning, gravy and juice

-1. Step 2: Sprinkle on ranch seasoning & au jus gravy; add peppers, brine, & water.
+1. Step 2: Sprinkle on ranch seasoning & au jus gravy; add peppers and brine.

 adding butter